SeldonIO/seldon-core/docs-gb/notebooks/alibaba_cloud_ack_deep_mnist.md

+> ⚠️ This notebook has been **deprecated** and it may require modifications to work correctly.

 # Alibaba Cloud Container Service for Kubernetes (ACK) Deep MNIST Example
 In this example we will deploy a tensorflow MNIST model in the Alibaba Cloud Container Service for Kubernetes.